hlxsrc/DLMoC/README.md

 # Acknowledgments

-This real-time human detector is based on the examples created by Adrian Rosebrock on the [Deep Learning for Computer Vision with Python.
-1, Starter Blunde](https://www.pyimagesearch.com/deep-learning-computer-vision-python-book/) book from PyImageSearch.
+This deep learning model creator is based on the examples created by Adrian Rosebrock on the [Deep Learning for Computer Vision with Python](https://www.pyimagesearch.com/deep-learning-computer-vision-python-book/) book from PyImageSearch.